 'Peggy Weston at the Brussels Jazz Club' was taped before a live audience in Brussels, Belgium.
 The television special continues to be aired by French television throughout Europe, even decades later.

 Originally, a featured newsletter within Peggy's website; later launched as vocalistnews.com to an enthusiastic reception of followers internationally.
 It is for serious vocalists and those wishing to have a glimpse into their world.
-Interviews with artists and production people, who provide valuable knowledge and support.
+Interviews with artists and production professionals, who provide insight and support.
 Peggy shares her own techniques and stories.
 Access the blog on this site at VocalistNews.